Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface

 \section{Abstract}

-We study Shatalov-Sternin's proof of existence of resurgent solutions of a linear ODE and discuss the construction of analytic continuation to a common ``Riemann surface'' (actually, a two-dimensional complex manifold) of all terms of the von Neumann series appearing in their proof.
-We give a detailed proof of a more modest statement in a special situation.
+We re-examine Shatalov-Sternin's proof of existence of resurgent solutions of a linear ODE.
+In particular, we take a closer look at the ``Riemann surface" (actually, a two-dimensional complex manifold) whose existence, endless continuability and other properties are claimed by those authors.
+We present a detailed argument for a part of the ``Riemann surface" most relevant for the exact WKB method.